gbdev/pandocs/src/Audio_details.md

 ### Wave channel (CH3)

 CH3 has an internal "sample index" counter.
+The "sample index" increments at the channel's sample rate, which is 32 times [the channel's frequency](<#FF1D — NR33: Channel 3 period low \[write-only\]>
-Each time it is ticked (as determined by the "wavelength" in NR33/NR34), that "sample index" is incremented, and then the corresponding "sample" (nibble) is read from wave RAM.
+Each time it increments, the corresponding "sample" (nibble) is read from wave RAM.
 (This means that sample #0 is skipped when first starting up CH3.)

 CH3 does not emit samples directly, but stores every sample read into a buffer, and emits that continuously; (re)triggering the channel does *not* clear nor refresh this buffer, so the last sample ever read will be emitted again.